Technique

 Do: Store Your Pans Correctly When Not in Use

-After washing and drying your ceramic cookware, make sure to store it either by stacking it—making sure to place a protective layer, like a Pan Protector, between each pan—or by hanging on a pot rack.
+After washing and drying your ceramic cookware, make sure to store it either by stacking it—making sure to place a protective layer, like a Pan Protector or trivet, between each pan—or by hanging on a pot rack.

 Don’t: Crank the Heat

 We said it once, but it bears repeating: ceramic cookware, especially our CeramiClad™, doesn’t need to be used on high in order to thoroughly cook your ingredients.
-You may be used to cranking up the heat for your lower-quality non stick in order to actually cook anything, but it surprised even our culinary team how quickly CeramiClad™ heated up.
+You may be used to cranking up the heat for your lower-quality non stick in order to actually cook anything, but even our culinary team was surprised by just how quickly CeramiClad™ heated up.

 Don’t: Use Abrasive Utensils